We got your message and will be in touch as soon as possible.

 - A custom design is created to specifically meet your exact needs.
 It’s going to be a lot more expensive, but it is fully tailored and bespoke to differentiate and work for you.
 Remember Content first?

-- A theme is going to a lot more economical, but you could wake up tomorrow to discover your main competitor is using the exact same theme.
+- A theme is going to be a lot more economical, but you could wake up tomorrow to discover your main competitor is using the exact same theme.
 It’s almost definitely going to be slower to load, and you’re going to have to force fit your content to suit the design of the theme.
 With themes, it’s one size fits all.

 What’s important to define is what do you need to make your website a success?